Saba Douglas-Hamilton

 Saba Iassa Douglas-Hamilton (born 7 June 1970) is a Kenyan wildlife conservationist and television presenter.
 She has worked for a variety of conservation charities, and has appeared in wildlife documentaries produced by the BBC and other broadcasters.
-She is currently the manager of Elephant Watch Camp in Kenya’s Samburu National Reserve and Special Projects Director for the charity Save the Elephants.
+She is currently the manager of Elephant Watch Camp in Kenya's Samburu National Reserve and Special Projects Director for the charity Save the Elephants.

 Early life

 Saba was born in Nairobi Hospital, Nairobi, to zoologist Iain and Oria Douglas-Hamilton (née Rocco).
-Saba means "seven" in the Swahili language; she was named by Maasai women because she was born on 7 June at 7pm, and was the seventh grandchild.
+Saba means "seven" in the Swahili language; she was named by Maasai women because she was born on 7 June at 7pm and was the seventh grandchild.
 Her first language was Swahili and she grew up playing with the local Kenyan children.
 Her father went to Africa as a young man to study and conserve elephant populations.
 Her white African ancestry comes from her mother who is the daughter of Italians who settled in Kenya in the 1920s.
 Her mother still farms at Lake Naivasha in the Great Rift Valley.

 She is a great-granddaughter of Alfred Douglas-Hamilton, the 13th Duke of Hamilton.
-Her sister Mara Moon Douglas-Hamilton, known as "Dudu" (which means "insect"), is a film producer.